hotwired-laravel/turbo-laravel/README.md

 Notice that some of these environment variables are used by your front-end assets during compilation.
 That's why you see some duplicates that are just prefixed with `MIX_`.

 These settings assume you're using the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.
-Check out the [resources/js/echo.js](resources/js/echo.js) for the suggested dotenv credentials you may need to configure.
-You may also use [Pusher](https://pusher.com/) instead of the Laravel WebSockets package, if you don't want to host it yourself.
+Check out the Echo configuration at [resources/js/bootstrap.js](resources/js/bootstrap.js) to see which environment variables are needed during build time.
+You may also use [Pusher](https://pusher.com/) or [Ably](https://ably.io/) instead of the Laravel WebSockets package, if you don't want to host it yourself.

 <a name="broadasting-model-changes"></a>
 #### Broadcasting Model Changes